DineshTeja/cs51-final-project/writeup.md

 # CS51 Final Project (MiniML) Write-Up

 **Dinesh Vasireddy**
-***May 1, 2024***
+*May 1, 2024*

+**Hello CS51 TFs**👋

-I added **four extensions** to MiniML for my final project:
+I added **four extensions** to my MiniML implementation for the final project:
 * **Lexical** Environment Semantic Evaluator
 * **Float** Data Type
-* **String** Data Type (Including Concatentation)
+* **String** Data Type
-* **Lists** (Including Cons and Append Operations)
+* **Lists** with Type Safety

+I also added a few minor functionality adjustments, such as adding greater than (>) and not equals (<>) comparison features for the appropriate data types.
+However, I wouldn't consider these extensions, but rather some helpful quality of life features.

-## Lexical evaluation
+ ## Lexical Evaluation
-As detailed in the ReadMe, I introduced a Lexical Environment Semantic Evaluator (eval_l in evaluation.ml) that adheres to lexical environment scoping rules.
-Unlike dynamic scoping, lexical scoping uses the environment in place at the time functions are defined, not when they are called.
-This is crucial for supporting closures effectively, allowing functions to carry with them the environment of their definition.
+ In the implementation of the Lexical Environment Semantic Evaluator (`eval_l` in `evaluation.ml`), I focused on adhering to the principles of lexical scoping, where the environment at the time of function definition is used during function calls, rather than the environment at the call site.
+This approach is essential for the correct handling of closures, ensuring that functions encapsulate and utilize the environment from their point of definition.

-This evaluator modifies the handling of function applications and variable bindings.
-For instance, when a function is defined, it captures the current environment in a closure, and this environment is used later when the function is called, regardless of the current scope at the call site.
+ To achieve this, I modified the handling of function applications and variable bindings significantly.
+When a function is defined, it is now wrapped into a closure along with its defining environment.
+This closure is then used when the function is called, ensuring that the original environment is preserved and used for evaluation, regardless of the current execution context.

-As I coded this lexical evaluator, I also decided to abstract out the common logic between environment semantics evaluators (dynamic and lexical)into a separate function called eval_env, which exhibited different behaviors based on the environment semantics type (which I specified using a separate algebraic data type).
+ The core of this functionality is encapsulated in the `eval_env` function, which I designed to handle expressions based on the specified environment type—dynamic or lexical.
+For lexical scoping, the function captures and uses the environment at the point of function definition.
+This is facilitated by the `Env.close` method, which creates a closure from a function expression and its environment.

+ Furthermore, I introduced a type distinction (`envspec`) that allows `eval_env` to adjust its behavior based on whether dynamic or lexical scoping is required.
+In the case of lexical scoping (`Lexical`), when evaluating a function application, the environment stored within the closure is used.
+This ensures that the function operates with the variables and bindings that were available at the time of its definition, not at the time of its invocation.

+ This implementation not only supports higher-order functions but also enhances the modularity and predictability of code by adhering to the lexical scoping rules.
+It was crucial to ensure that all parts of the environment, including function definitions and variable bindings, are correctly managed and consistent across different parts of the program.

+ By abstracting the common logic for environment handling into `eval_env`, I was able to streamline the implementation of both dynamic and lexical evaluators, reducing redundancy and improving maintainability.
+This abstraction also simplifies the extension of the evaluator for additional features or optimizations in the future.

 ## Float data type
 ```